agrim123/agrim123.github.io/about/index.md

 ## Ping me!

-If you have any questions, comments, or would just like to ping me, please don't hesitate to [send me an email](mailto:agrimmittal@protonmail.com).
+If you have any questions, comments, <u>suggestions/edits on my blogs</u> or would just like to ping me, please don't hesitate to [send me an email](mailto:agrimmittal@protonmail.com).

 <a href="https://github.com/agrim123"><i class="fab fa-github"></i></a>
 <a href="https://twitter.com/agrimittal"><i class="fab fa-twitter"></i></a>